openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 All course staff members and enrolled students can add posts, responses, and comments, and view all of the posts, responses, and comments made by other course participants.
+Exceptions are discussion topics that you configure as divided by cohort.
+For such discussion topics, while course staff who also have discussion staff member roles can see topics for all cohorts, students can only view posts, responses, and commments from other students who belong to the same cohort.
+Similarly, posts, responses, and comments that they make in a divided course-wide discussion topic are only visible to other members of the same cohort.
+For more details about setting up discussions that are divided by cohort, see :ref:`Set up Discussions in Cohorted Courses`.

 Members of the course community, both staff and students, can be given permission to moderate or administer course discussions through a set of discussion administration roles.
 Discussion threads are saved as part of the course history.

 .. note::
   The :ref:`Discussions for Students and Staff` chapter describes features that